What Your Gummy Supplement Label Tells You (If You Know Where to Look)

 Don't Ignore the "Fine Print"

-"Store in a cool, dry place" might seem like a simple suggestion, but it's actually a crucial piece of data.
+"Store in a cool, dry place" might seem like a simple suggestion, but it's actually important data.
 This instruction comes directly from the manufacturer's stability studies.
 Gummies are hygroscopic, meaning they attract moisture, and heat can degrade both nutrients and texture.
 Following this guidance is essential to experiencing the product exactly as intended throughout its shelf life.

-Armed with this knowledge, you can see past the sweet surface.
-Your gummy's label transforms into a narrative of manufacturing philosophy, technical skill, and commitment to quality.
-It allows you to choose-or create-products that are as responsibly crafted as they are delicious to take.
+Armed with this knowledge, you can look past the sweet surface.
+The label becomes a story of manufacturing philosophy, technical skill, and quality.
+It lets you choose—or create—products that are both responsibly crafted and delicious.

 ← Back to Blog